openstack/openstack-manuals/doc/hot-guide/source/hot_spec.rst

 CloudFormation-compatible format (CFN) as the native format supported by the Heat over time.
 This specification explains in detail all elements of the HOT template format.
-An example driven guide to writing HOT templates can be found at :ref:`hot_guide`.
+An example driven guide to writing HOT templates can be found at :ref:`hello_world`.

 ------
 Status